 The Blue Zones initiative began as a National Geographic expedition to explore the culture of longevity, but it became much more.
 By looking for commonalities in the lifestyles of the longest living people on the planet, researchers discovered what amounts to the recipe for a long life.

 The full extent of that research is explored in The Blue Zones: Lessons for Living Longer from the People Who’ve Lived the Longest, by Dan Buettner.
 In his book, Buettner lays out what he calls the Power 9 – a list of common denominators shared by the longest living people on the planet.
-Check out the Power 9 and learn how you can adopt them to strive for a longer, happier, healthier life
+Check out the Power 9 and learn how you can adopt them to live longer, happier, healthier.

 Many centenarians live in an environment where they can engage in regular physical activity, which can be both physically and psychologically fulfilling.
 Work in the garden, volunteer, or just stay vigilant about cleaning your home.
 All it takes is a little imagination to stay active and engaged.

 Researchers have found a sense of purpose increases your life expectancy by as much as seven years.
 Think about the things that are most important to you, and give yourself realistic personal goals to work towards.

 Stress can affect the mind and body in many negative ways.
 A common thread among people who live longer is that they develop routines that help them shed stress.
 You can, too.
 Dedicate one hour each day to unwind.
 Take a walk, try yoga, listen to some music, or spend time meditating.

 The 80% rule states that you should stop eating just before you become full.
 This staves off hunger without overeating.
 Digestion can be a serious strain on the body, especially if it results in extra weight.
 To make the 80% rule work for you, try having a light dinner in the early evening, or reduce your portions throughout the day.